-- Reassure yourself by running your resume through a free resume checker.
+- Don't worry about it.
+Reassure yourself by running your resume through a free resume checker.
 This can help by flagging any areas you need to address or even just reinforcing that your resume is fine as it is — no exaggeration necessary.

-- Educate yourself further by reading our detailed guide on how to list gaps on a resume (without making it a big deal).
+- Learn about it.
+Educate yourself further by reading our detailed guide on how to list gaps on a resume (without making it a big deal).

 You can avoid exaggerating or fudging your employment dates by using your freelance or volunteer work to fill any gaps in your resume.
 Upload your resume to the tool below to check if you've used your temporary work to address any gaps in your resume.

 What you can get away with fudging on a resume — and what you can’t

 Extending employment dates on a resume isn’t the only thing you shouldn’t lie about.
 You should never lie about:

 - The dates you worked — it’s better to have to explain a resume gap than a lie

 - Your educational background and credentials